hcs42/heapkeeper-old/doc/status.rst

   developer documentation, which describes the ideas and main concepts of Heapkeeper at a higher level, is quite incomplete, but fortunately up-to-date.
+- The Heapkeeper web interface (hkweb) is not yet automatically tested nor documented.
 - Homepage: The non-documentation part of the homepage is fine for now.
 We could improve the web page design by making a custom theme though.
-- Workflow: our workflow has gone stable with the release of 0.3.
+- Workflow: our workflow has been stable since the release of v0.4.
 We strongly rely on Git in continuous integration of bugfixes and new features into mature code.
+We plan to release a new Heapkeeper version every few month.

-28th January, 2010
+25th July, 2010